Skip to content

 • Marmalade + Teriyaki Sauce on top of ribs when they are almost done

-• Tomato Jam Glazed Pork Tenderloin – In the morning, dry brine the tenderloin (coated the pork with salt and pepper and wrapped in plastic wrap for 8 hours).
-Then, brush the pork with Tomato Jam and bake at 350 degrees until it registered 135 on a meat thermometer, then broiled the top for just a moment to caramelize.
+• Tomato Jam Glazed Pork Tenderloin – In the morning, dry brine the tenderloin (coat the pork with salt and pepper and wrap in plastic wrap for 8 hours).
+Then, brush the pork with Tomato Jam and bake at 350 degrees until it registered 135 on a meat thermometer, then broil the top for just a moment to caramelize.
 Rest, covered in foil for 15 minutes.

 • Green Tomato Jam – I think this is my favorite recipe that I make out of anything from my garden.
 I totally love green tomatoes – and this recipe.
 This year I made a huge batch of it at the end of tomato time (which is a super sad time for me), and I added bacon to half and left the other half plain.
 Halfway through the year when I run out of the “with bacon” kind from the freezer, I can pop out that gallon freezer bag of “without bacon” goodness and fix it right up by adding some.
 Seriously you guys, if you don’t make anything included in this blog post except this … trust me, just do it.